 Our 5 days in Juneau merely scratched the surface of all that it has to offer.
 While we highly recommend you check out the above mentioned adventures, these ones are worth a look too.
 It’s Juneau, I can’t imagine they will disappoint.

-- Helicopter Flight with Dog Sledding on Glacier – we were actually supposed to do this but unfortunately our trip was cancelled due to weather.
+We were actually supposed to do this but unfortunately our trip was cancelled due to weather.
 Insert sad face here.
 This adventure involves a helicopter ride onto the Mendenhall Glacier and a chance to learn how to run sled dogs.
 It’s classic Alaska and probably something you shouldn’t miss if the weather cooperates.
-Book a helicopter and dog sledding trip

-- Nugget Falls near Mendenhall Glacier – one of the most popular hikes in Juneau due to it’s accessibility and views of not only a towering waterfall but the Mendenhall Glacier.
-A great way to experience this trail and capture some great photos is with this Smartphone Photography and Hiking Tour.
+One of the most popular hikes in Juneau due to it’s accessibility and views of not only a towering waterfall but the Mendenhall Glacier.

 Hiking in Juneau